-The furnace supplies heat to the water lines and tanks on all models except the 22 ft.
-It has 12-V heat pads for the tanks.
+The furnace supplies heat to the water lines and tanks.
 These pads are individually switched with the switch located next to the monitor panel.
 This feature allows the saving of battery power in a dry camping situation.
 To conserve battery power, RV antifreeze may used to protect the gray and black tank.
 Battery power will last about 3 hours using all three heat pads.